-Setting this option to true enables checks and modifications for compatibility with MySQL HeatWave Service.
+Setting this option to true enables checks and modifications for compatibility with HeatWave Service.
 The default is false.

-When migrating to MySQL HeatWave Service, it is recommended to always use the latest available version of MySQL Shell.
+From MySQL Shell 8.0.23, this option is available for all the utilities, and before that release, it is only available for the instance dump utility and schema dump utility.